Charles Graves Painting

 -Charles Graves Painting

 Q: WHAT ARE THE TWO TYPES OF COLOR MATCHING?
 Color matching works in one of 3 ways: 1) A color code match, where a formula contains a set amount of PPG for the 3 color bases (cyan, magenta and yellow) as well as hue, value and chroma.
 2) A site scan done using a spectrophotometer (which our company has, our project manager keeps one in case you need it).
 This method analyzes a surface to get the assessed amount of each color, hue, value and chroma.
-A third way is by breaking a paint chip off the surface, to be analyzed at the store by the store's spectrophotometer.
-This method is about as accurate as #2, as it's done using the same technology.
-However it takes longer and damages the surface- this isn't a big deal for patching drywall, but it can be more time-consuming to repair wood trim with a paint chip taken out of it.
-One example of a portable spectrophotometer, shown below.
+3) A third way is by breaking a paint chip off the surface, to be analyzed at the store by the store's spectrophotometer.
 (Scroll down)

 Generally speaking, #1 will give you an exact match for the paint that you want, provided that you are using the same brand, line and finish as originally done.
-(If you just want the color itself, matching the brand is generally sufficient.) #2 gives you a somewhat accurate color match, but choosing an exact color from a Fandeck is a better choice.(Fandeck shown below.
-All of our customers can receive and keep an entire fandeck upon request, once you have committed to doing business with us.
+(If you just want the color itself, matching the brand is generally sufficient.) #2 and #3 give you a somewhat accurate color match, but choosing an exact color from a Fandeck is a better choice.(Fandeck shown below.
+All of our customers can receive and keep an entire fandeck upon request, once you have committed to doing business with us.)

 Q: DOES COLOR MATCHING ACROSS BRANDS WORK, OR WILL THE COLOR BE OFF?

-Color matching across brands (using method #1, an exact color code from a competing paint brand) will usually provide a *VERY CLOSE* color match, to where the naked eye will generally not be able to tell the difference.
+Color matching across brands (using method #1, an exact color code from a competing paint brand) will typically provide a close, but not exact, color match.
+This method is only ever acceptable if fully repainting, and it is recommended that client sample the color on their own first before having us pick up and order the paint.
 The white color bases between brands are extremely close, but not quite exact.
-However, color matching usually gets a bad rap because of people who use the #2/#3 option, as these matches are not nearly as accurate/exact as color matching.
+With that said, color matching usually gets a bad rap because of people who use the #2/#3 option, as these matches are not nearly as accurate/exact as color matching.
 Generally when painting a new surface with a new color, it's more important to get the correct product (brand/line/finish) and to color match.
 You definitely do not want to use a wrong/incompatible product just to get a color match.

 The only reason color matching between brands using method #1 will not be exactly accurate, is because the white color base (which the paint comes in) will not be exactly the same (although the white base will be very close), and different pigments, binders (resins), solvents and additives are used in different paints.